-Core needle biopsy: This test is typically used when clumps appear on ultrasound or mammogram results, but are too small to feel by hand.
+Core needle biopsy: This test is typically used when lumps appear on ultrasound, mammogram or MRI results, but are too small to feel by hand.
 This is usually done with local anesthesia.
-Once the breast is numbed, the doctor uses either stereotactic or ultrasound technology to guide a needle to the abnormal area and take tissue samples.
+Once the breast is numbed, the doctor uses either imaging technology to guide a needle to the abnormal area and take tissue samples.
 This needle acts like the puncher that's used to pierce ears.
 Several passes are usually done to make sure that enough tissue is collected for pathology testing.

-Needle localized excisional biopsy: This test is also used when clumps appear on ultrasound or mammogram results, but are too small to feel by hand.
+Needle localized excisional biopsy: This test is also used when lumps appear on ultrasound or mammogram results, but are too small to feel by hand.
 In the X-ray department, your breast will be cleaned and numbed with a local anesthetic.
-The radiologist will use a mammogram or ultrasound to guide a wire to the clump.
-Once the wire is in place, you will return to the operating room where a surgeon will use the wire as a guide to surgically remove the abnormal tissue.
+The radiologist will use imaging to guide a wire to the lump.
+Once the wire is in place, you will go to the operating room where a surgeon will use the wire as a guide to surgically remove the abnormal tissue.